Understanding Task Transfer in Vision-Language Models: Introduction

 Prior work on task relationships in vision has largely focused on transfer learning involving finetuning on both source and target tasks~\citep{zamir2018taskonomy, chen2024learning}.
 Other efforts have explored pretraining strategies and their downstream effects~\citep{shariatnia2022well, tiong2024we}.
 In contrast, we study zero-shot cross-task transfer in VLMs: how a single-task finetuning intervention reshapes performance across a diverse set of perception tasks.

-We introduce a new metric, the \textbf{Perfection Gap Factor} (PGF), to quantify task transferability—defined as the extent to which finetuning on a source task improves or degrades zero-shot performance on a target task.
-PGF captures both the \textbf{breadth} (how many tasks are affected) and \textbf{magnitude} (the strength of the effect) of transfer, enabling fair comparison across models with very different baselines.
-Using PGF, we conduct a systematic study across three model scales (3B, 7B, 32B) and thirteen perception tasks.
+To quantify these effects, we introduce the notion of \textit{transferability} and \textit{malleability}, where transferability captures the effect a source task induces on other tasks through finetuning, and malleability captures how susceptible a target task is to being affected by finetuning on other tasks.
+These metrics encompass both the \textbf{breadth} (how many tasks are influenced) and the \textbf{magnitude} (the average strength of that influence).
+The metrics, \textit{transferability} and \textit{malleability}, are computed using \textit{Perfection Gap Factor}, which is a normalized measure of the extent to which finetuning on a source task improves or degrades zero-shot performance on a target task.
 Our analysis reveals several properties of tasks, including scale-dependent sharpening of transfer, distinct behaviors across perception granularity levels, and natural clustering among mutually beneficial tasks.
 We further extend our study to video models and observe similar trends across model sizes.
 Finally, we demonstrate that PGF can guide principled selection of training data subsets to improve finetuning efficiency and reduce performance regressions.

-\xhdr{Key Contributions} Our contributions are as follows: \begin{itemize} \item \textbf{Systematic Study}: We are the first to analyze how finetuning on one visual perception task affects zero-shot performance on a broad suite of other perception tasks. \item \textbf{Perfection Gap Factor}: PGF measures both the magnitude and breadth of transfer effects while normalizing for heterogeneous task difficulties and model baselines. \item \textbf{Task Properties}: We uncover consistent structural properties of transfer, including scale-dependent sharpening, task type dependent transfer (granularity and perceptual), and the emergence of mutually beneficial task clusters. \item \textbf{Evaluation beyond images}: We evaluate cross-task transfer in multimodal models trained on video, showing that our key findings generalize to the temporal domain. \item \textbf{Downstream use of PGF}: We demonstrate that PGF can be used to identify beneficial source tasks and construct data subsets that improve finetuning efficiency while mitigating negative transfer. \end{itemize}
+\xhdr{Key Contributions} Our contributions are as follows: \begin{itemize} \item \textbf{Systematic Study}: We are the first to analyze how finetuning on one visual perception task affects zero-shot performance on a broad suite of other perception tasks. \item \textbf{Perfection Gap Factor}: PGF provides a transfer measure that normalizes for heterogeneous task difficulties and model baselines. \item \textbf{Task Properties}: We uncover consistent structural properties of transfer, including scale-dependent sharpening, task type dependent transfer (granularity and perceptual), and the emergence of mutually beneficial task clusters. \item \textbf{Evaluation beyond images}: We evaluate cross-task transfer in multimodal models trained on video, showing that our key findings generalize to the temporal domain. \item \textbf{Downstream use of PGF}: We demonstrate that PGF can be used to identify beneficial source tasks and construct data subsets that improve finetuning efficiency while mitigating negative transfer. \end{itemize}